-Educational programs offered at DWCC are in keeping with the Department’s mission of providing opportunities for offenders to enhance and obtain job skills sufficient to successfully reintegrate into society.
+Educational programs offered at DWCC are in keeping with the Department’s mission of providing opportunities for people in prison to enhance and obtain job skills sufficient to successfully reintegrate into society.
 DWCC partners with the Louisiana Technical College System and the Department of Education to provide the following variety of educational programs:

 Adult Basic Education/HSE

-Academic programs in Adult Basic Education (ABE) are available and include an instructional level for non-readers up to the fourth grade; pre-HSE, covering grade levels five through eight; and High School Equivalency (HSE) programs, covering grade nine through completion to attain a diploma.
+Academic programs in Adult Basic Education (ABE) are available and include an instructional level for people who cannot read up to the fourth grade reading level; pre-HSE, covering grade levels five through eight; and High School Equivalency (HSE) programs, covering grade nine through completion to attain a diploma.

-Developmental studies provide educational programming for offenders who have completed their GED or HSE, but failed to meet a sufficient score on the entrance test for admittance into a vocational program.
+Developmental studies provide educational programming for people in prison who have completed their GED or HSE, but failed to meet a sufficient score on the entrance test for admittance into a vocational program.

 Special School District

-The Special School District 1 Educational Program provides for the search and identification of offenders up to age 25 who have been determined to have medical, emotional, and/or physical needs which could not be met in the regular classroom.
-Individual education plans (I.E.P.S.) are prepared to accommodate the offender’s special needs.
+The Special School District 1 Educational Program provides for the search and identification of imprisoned people who are up to age 25 and who have been determined to have medical, emotional, and/or physical needs which could not be met in the regular classroom.
+Individual education plans (I.E.P.S.) are prepared to accommodate the imprisoned person’s special needs.

 Vocational Education Programs